chanceeakin/portfolio-material/README.md

     Front Page mobile issue
     pictures for the about section
-    add the old portfolio on server side rendering
+    add the old portfolio on server side rendering add reducer for drawerType. look at react-md for inspiration

 ### Projects to List
     Hunter's Website